WQLU

-WQLU (90.9 MHz) is a non-commercial FM radio station licensed to Lynchburg, Virginia, known as "90.9 The Light."
-It broadcasts a Christian Top 40 radio format and is owned and operated by Liberty University.
-The station also airs Liberty University Flames athletics.
+The Light, formerly WQLU (90.9 FM), is a non-commercial internet radio station in Lynchburg, Virginia.
+It broadcasts a Contemporary Christian radio format and is owned and operated by Liberty University.
+The station aired Liberty University Flames athletics.

-WQLU has an effective radiated power (ERP) of 100 watts.
+WQLU was licensed for an effective radiated power (ERP) of 100 watts.
 The transmitter is off Candlers Mountain Road in Lynchburg.
+It operated from 1993 until its license was canceled in 2023.
+Today The Light Radio Station is solely an internet radio station.

+The Light Radio station has tons of programming.
+They broadcast Liberty University's Convocation Service on Wednesday and Friday Mornings.
+They also broadcast Liberty University's Campus Community Service on Wednesday Evenings.
+The Light is also home to Liberty Flames Ice Hockey.

 History

-Liberty University (then known as Liberty Bible College) got its first student-run radio station in 1980, on the AM dial.
+Liberty University (then known as Liberty Baptist College) got its first student-run radio station in 1980, on the AM dial.
 It was a carrier current station available on 550 AM but only covering the campus.